1. Blog

 Studies have shown that even being moderately overweight can reduce canine life expectancy by as much as two years.

-Overweight dogs face a daunting list of potential health problems such as arthritis and joint disease, heart disease, high blood pressure, diabetes, decreased stamina, increased cancer risk, and depression.
+Overweight dogs face a daunting list of potential health problems such as:

 While obesity gets most of the attention, being underweight is not a great alternative either.
 Underweight dogs can also suffer from long-term health issues due to a lack of nutrients.